Pandas-DB/serverless-dynamic-workflows/README.md

 - **Single API Entry Point**: Execute any function through a unified REST API

 ### Workflow Capabilities
+- **Beyond Timeout Endpoints**: Execute Python scripts exceeding 30s (http timeout) using flows and polling for the result
 - **Dynamic Flow Discovery**: Flows defined in YAML files are automatically deployed as AWS Step Functions
 - **Scheduled Executions**: Create flows that run on a schedule using CloudWatch Events
 - **Composite Flows**: Orchestrate multiple flows to run in parallel or sequence